Whitebait: New Zealand

 New Zealand whitebait are the juveniles of five galaxiid species which live as adults in freshwater rivers and streams.
 Four of these five species have been classified by the Department of Conservation as endangered.
 The whitebait are caught during their migration into freshwater habitats after their larval stage at sea.
-They are much smaller than Chinese or British whitebait, averaging 45–55 mm in length and are around 15–22 weeks old.
+They are much smaller than Chinese or British whitebait, averaging 45–55 mm in length, and are around 15–22 weeks old.

-The most common whitebait species in New Zealand is the common galaxias or īnanga, which lays its eggs during the very high spring tides in autumn amongst bankside grasses that are flooded by the tide.
+The most common whitebait species in New Zealand is the common galaxias or inanga, which lays its eggs during the very high spring tides in autumn amongst bankside grasses that are flooded by the tide.
 The eggs develop out of the water until inundated by the next spring tide which stimulates the eggs to hatch.
 The larvae are then carried to sea on the outgoing tide where they join the ocean's plankton.
 After approximately six months, the juvenile fish migrate back into freshwater habitats where they mature to adulthood.
 The four other galaxiid species in New Zealand whitebait are the kōaro, banded kōkopu, giant kōkopu and shortjaw kōkopu.
 These species also spawn in bankside vegetation, but their spawning is triggered by autumn floods rather than tides.

 New Zealand whitebait are caught in the lower reaches of the rivers using large, open-mouthed, hand-held scoop nets, long sock nets, or rigid, typically wedge-shaped set nets.
-Whitebaiters must constantly attend the nets in order to lift them as soon as a shoal enters the net, otherwise the whitebait quickly swim back out of the net.
-Whitebaiters may fish from platforms known as a 'stand', which may include screens to direct the fish and systems for raising and lowering nets.
+Whitebaiters must constantly attend the nets in order to lift them as soon as a shoal enters the net; otherwise the whitebait quickly swim back out of the net.
+Whitebaiters may fish from platforms known as 'stands', which may include screens to direct the fish and systems for raising and lowering nets.